ArborealAudio/OmniAmp/Notes.md

     - BP 1700 Q 2

+  - Might look into nested allpasses to smooth out the sound

   - Consider how to load the tube stages w/ the cab response.
 Create some kind of method in the tubes that can accept a buffer of samples from the cab, to be used in modifying the feedback sample for the tube

 - Getting different defaults for different modes?
 Would need to make them separate States if so.